 This poster is provided as a courtesy of the Michigan Occupational Safety and Health Administration (MIOSHA).
+MIOSHA does not enforce the Michigan Whistleblowers' Protection Act (469 P.A.1980)

-Visit our website at www.michigan.gov/miosha.
+Visit our website at www.michigan.gov/miosha for additional information.